RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Perception

-The grasp point is then evaluated starting from the wrench handle.
-We use the bounding box around the handle to segment the corresponding region on the Point Cloud.
-As a first step, we extract all the points that have a maximum distance of 1\,m from the camera.
-Then, in order to remove points belonging to the panel or other outliers, we calculate the mean distance of points from the camera $\bar{z} = \frac{1}{n} \sum_{i=0}^{n} z_i$, where $n$ is the number of points in the cluster and $z$ is the coordinate perpendicular to the plane of the camera.
-Then, we remove from the cluster all the points that have a distance larger than 1.5\,cm from the mean value (this value being experimentally chosen).
-In the end, the plane $\pi$ in which the handle of the wrench lies is estimated by fitting a plane modeled using the RANSAC~\cite{fischler1981random} algorithm on it.
+The former estimates the grip center of the wrench head.
+The latter finds the grasping point on the wrench handle: first, the handle is included by extending the ROI along its vertical axis; then, the region of the grasp point is segmented on the resulting point cloud.
+To do that, all the points closer than 1~m from the camera are extracted.
+Moreover, all the points belonging to the panel or other outliers are removed by computing the mean distance $\bar{z} = \frac{1}{n} \sum_{i=0}^{n} z_i$ of the points from the camera, where $n$ is the number of points in the cluster and $z$ is the coordinate perpendicular to the plane of the camera.
+All the points farther than 1.5\,cm from the mean value (this value being experimentally chosen) are removed from the cluster.
+Finally, the plane $\pi$ of the wrench handle is estimated by fitting on it a plane modeled via RANSAC~\cite{fischler1981random}.
 All points fitting the model must have a maximum Euclidean distance of 1\,cm from the plane; outliers are then discarded.
-Once the segmentation of the point cloud corresponding to the handle is achieved, we calculate the grasp point as the centroid of these points.
-We consider the $z$ coordinate of the grasp point perpendicular to the panel.
-The panel orientation is estimated after the docking as described in~\ref{navigation}.
+Once the segmentation of the point cloud of the handle is achieved, the grasp point is computed as the centroid of these points.
+The $z$ coordinate of the grasp point is considered perpendicular to the panel.
+As described in Section~\ref{navigation}, the panel orientation is estimated after the docking.